MatthewHaas/genetic_diversity/README.md

 # Figures

+### Figure 1
-**Figure 1.** This figure shows the location of collection sites on public, non-tribal land in Minnesota and Wisconsin.
+This figure shows the location of collection sites on public, non-tribal land in Minnesota and Wisconsin.
 The map uses watershed boundaries provided by the Minnesota Department of Natural Resources.<br>
 <img src="images/watershed_map_export.png" width="500">

 **Figure 2a.** Principal component analysis plot (PC1 vs PC2) for the complete set<br>